SimoneDiLeo/SimoneDiLeo.github.io/_pages/faq.md

 <i>Is it possible to carry out only one bibliometric analysis for the project?</i>

-**I don't think it that one single analysis is enough, but ask to the professor of the course for more details.
-I suggest to you to do at least 2 analysis**
+**I don't think one analysis is enough, but ask the course professor for more details.
+I suggest you do at least 2 analyses**

 <i>We found a lot of articles!
 Are we doing something wrong?</i>

-**Most of the time, you are using keyword that are too general.
-Try to use the framework presented in the seminair or try to discuss with your collegues other keywords to add to the search strategy**
+**Most of the time you are using keywords that are too generic.
+Try to use the framework presented in Seminair or discuss with your colleagues other keywords to add to your search strategy.**

 <i>We don't like the theme we decided on for the project, can we change it?</i>

 **I don't know.
-Ask to the professor of the course**
+Ask the course professor!e**

 <i>Do we only have to do the biblometric analysis?</i>

 **NO!
-You need to do at least the table of content for the first draft of the project.
-In the final project you need to include also the table of findings**
+You must make at least the table of contents for the first draft of the project.
+You must also include the results table in the final draft.**

 # Questions about the data sources (and data analysis)

 _________________

-<i>Professor, we can't find the data for the project, do you have any idea where we can find them?</i>
+<i>We can't find the data for the project, do you have any idea where we can find them?</i>

-**Try to search on the repository that I presented during the seminair.
-Use also google dataset, mendley data or any website you want.
-If you don't find any structured data, maybe you need to do a manual collection of the data**
+**Try searching the repository I presented during the seminar.
+Also use google dataset, mendley data or any website you wish.
+If you do not find structured data, you may have to do a manual data collection.**

 <i>Can we use more than one data source?</i>

-**Sure!
-Data integration is very important to do research.
-Please just be carefull during the integration process**
+**Of course!
+Data integration is very important for research.
+Please pay attention during the integration process**

 <i>We cannot find the data for the project, can we change the theme?</i>

 **I don't know.
-Ask to the professor of the course!
-I strongly suggest you to don't change the theme if you have done the systematic review part.
-Be careful, in case you change the topic you will also have to redo the review!**
+Ask the course professor!
+I strongly advise you not to change the topic if you have done the systematic revision part.
+Beware, if you change the essay you will have to redo the revision as well!**

 <i>What kind of method should we use for our project?</i>

 **I don't know.
-Ask to the professor of the course!**
+Ask the course professor!**